vhelin/wla-dx/mk/README.md

   Run it once for more information.
 * `posix.mk` - A makefile that should work on POSIX-compatible systems and tools.
 * `gcc.mk` - Like `posix.mk`, but uses gcc (and clang) specific stuff
+* `mingw.mk` - Like `gcc.mk`, but uses Windows-specific defines and tools.
+  Note that your GCC name might be different.
+Append `GCC=mingw32-gcc` or similar to the make innovation.
+Also the make tool is probably called `mingw32-make`.

 Targets